 If the future of the workplace is flexible working hours, hot-desking and optional office time, it follows that technology must adapt according to the changing needs of business.

-the business of the sharing economy
+The business of the sharing economy

 When it comes to the business world, the sharing economy has huge potential to increase profitability and drive efficiency by reducing expenses through workplace collaboration, shared technology, and communal office space.
-In October 2016, WeWork raised $260 million in investment, offering a positive forecast for the future of shared space.
+In October 2016, WeWork raised $260 million (£188 million) in investment, offering a positive forecast for the future of shared space.